doutorsocrates90/doutorsocrates90.github.io/post/samba.md

 <img src="images/Captura-de-tela-2019-07-08-14.22.35-1024x532.png" alt="" />

-Samba is a tool that proposes simplicity and agility in the elaboration of a deep and representative diagnosis of the current situation of basic sanitation services offered in a city.
+SSAMBA - Municipal Sanitation of Brazil collaborative platform is a tool that proposes simplicity and agility in the elaboration of a deep and representative diagnosis of the current situation of basic sanitation services offered in a city using AI and distributed databases.